 The CSC is authorised to monitor the performance of the IANA function against agreed service level targets on a regular basis.

+The CSC is not mandated to initiate a change in the IANA Functions Operator.

-e CSC will analyse reports provided by IANA on a monthly basis and publish their findings.
+The CSC will analyse reports provided by IANA on a monthly basis and publish their findings.

-The CSC is authorised to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures
+The CSC is authorised to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures.

 In the event performance issues are not remedied to the satisfaction of the CSC, despite good-faith attempts to do so, the CSC is authorised to escalate through the ccNSO and GNSO using agreed consultation and escalation processes.

-CoThe CSC may receive complaints from individual registry operators regarding the performance of the IANA naming function; however, the CSC will not become involved in a dispute between the registry operator and IANA.
+Complaints of unsatisfactory performance are first to be directed to the IANA function operator who should be given a reasonable opportunity to remedy the issue so that the CSC’s focus is on the resolution of systemic and persistent technical issues raised by customers.
+The CSC may receive complaints from individual registry operators regarding the performance of the IANA Naming Function; however, the CSC will not become involved in a direct dispute between any registry operator and IANA.

-hh
+The ICANN bylaws make clear that it must apply policies consistently, neutrally, objectively and fairly, without singling any party out for discriminatory treatment; which would require transparent fairness in its dispute resolution processes.
+Members of the CSC should accordingly disclose any conflicts of interest adverse to the particular complainant they may have in addressing particular issues, and the CSC should have the power to exclude from a particular dispute any member deemed by the majority of other members not to be free of such conflicts of interest in addressing any particular issue.

 The CSC will, on an annual basis or as needs demand, conduct a consultation with the IANA Functions Operator, the primary customers of the naming services, and the ICANN community about the performance of IANA.
 This consultation is expected to include any changes to the IANA services that are underway or are anticipated in the future.

-In the event a change in IANA services is anticipated, the CSC is authorised to establish an ad hoc committee of technical and other experts to oversee the changes, in accordance with a defined process.
+In the event a change in IANA services is anticipated, the CSC is authorised to establish an ad hoc committee of technical and other experts to oversee the changes, in accordance with a defined process [with the CSC advising the committee on IANA Functions performance matters].

 The CSC, in consultation with registry operators, is authorised to discuss with the IANA Functions Operator ways to enhance the provision of IANA’s operational services to meet changing technological environments; as a means to address performance issues; or other unforeseen circumstances.
-In the event it is agreed that a material change in IANA functions services or operations would be beneficial, the CSC reserves the right to call for a community consultation and independent validation, to be convened by IANA, on the proposed change.
+In the event it is agreed that a material change in IANA services or operations would be beneficial, the CSC reserves the right to call for a community consultation and independent validation, to be convened by IANA, on the proposed change.
 Any recommended change must be approved by the ccNSO and RySG.

 The IANA Functions Operator would be responsible for implementing any recommended changes and must ensure that sufficient testing is undertaken to ensure smooth transition and no disruption to service levels.